mikeal/dagdb/README.md

   }
 }
 samePlanet('mikeal', 'chris')
-// prints "Mikeal Rogesr is on the same planet as Chris Hafey"
+// prints "Mikeal Rogers is on the same planet as Chris Hafey"
 ```

 As you can see, links are more than addresses, they are useful values for comparison.